SWIM Topic Meeting: Evaluating Epidemic Forecasts

 About

 Predicting the further course of an epidemic is an important task in mathematical modelling, but often turns out to be challenging.
-Careful monitoring of prediction performance is therefore necessary to characterize the potential and limits of predictive modelling in different settings.
+Careful monitoring of predictive performance is therefore necessary to characterize the potential and limits of predictive modelling in different settings.

 This meeting is concerned with statistical and applied questions in the evaluation of epidemic forecasts: what makes for a good forecast?
 How can we separate strong from weak models?
 What distinguishes epidemic forecasting from fields like weather forecasting and economics, and what can we learn from them?